opencv/opencv/modules/core/doc/basic_structures.rst

     Increments the reference counter.

 The method increments the reference counter associated with the matrix data.
 If the matrix header points to an external data set (see
-:func:`Mat::Mat` ), the reference counter is NULL, and the method has no effect in this case.
+:cpp:func:`Mat::Mat` ), the reference counter is NULL, and the method has no effect in this case.
 Normally, to avoid memory leaks, the method should not be called explicitly.
 It is called implicitly by the matrix assignment operator.
 The reference counter increment is an atomic operation on the platforms that support it.
 Thus, it is safe to operate on the same matrices asynchronously in different threads.

 .. index:: Mat::release

-.. _Mat::release:

 Mat::release
 ----------------